Aram-Vn/CMakeProjectGenerator/README.md

 - Generates CMakeLists.txt for the project root and test directories.
 - reates a main.cpp file, a header file, and a source file.
 - Configures .gitignore and .clang-format files for Git and code formatting.
+- Integrates with your system for easy access from anywhere.

 ## Adding to PATH

-The `add_to_path.py` script copies a specified script (for example cppinit) to the ~/scripts directory and adds this directory to your PATH environment variable, so you can execute the script from anywhere in the terminal.
+The `add_to_path.py` script copies a specified script (for example cppinit) to the `~/scripts` directory and adds this directory to your **PATH** environment variable, so you can execute the script from anywhere in the terminal.
-If this is the first run, the add_to_path.py script will also copy itself to the ~/scripts directory, removing the .py extension.
+If this is the first run, the `add_to_path.py` script will also copy itself to the `~/scripts` directory, removing the .py extension.

 ### Steps